csenio/cool-code-discoveries/Readme.md

  ## html

   - there is a `<picture>` tag that lets you create images with responsive resolutions.
+The video tag does the same.